kamilasalkini/python-myfirstjourney/README.md

 # python-myfirstjourney
 I will be sharing my learning path in python language.
-I can already say that I'm in love!

 # print('Hello World!')
 name = input('Type your name: ')